BluestormDNA/Kocoboy/README.md

 - Why sometimes it hiccups on audio or it goes below 60 when capped?

-Aparently I'm kinda bad at writting main loops (also delay may be not the best tool there as it behaves differently per platform...)
+Apparently I'm kinda bad at writing main loops (also delay may be not the best tool there as it behaves differently per platform...)

 - Why did you *insert random thing here* on that way?
 I can totally do it better!